gcallah/BookReviews/mcpherson.md

 dire need.
 He makes the excellent observation the parable of the Good Samaritan does not, in fact, suggest we have the same duties to distant people we know little about as to those we meet in person: the Good Samaritan was not sending his denarii to a relief fund to aid victims of an earthquake in Bactria, but was donating them to help a man whom he had directly encountered.
-It is very easy to adopt a high-minded desire to help "humanity," but more more difficult (and useful) to actually engage in helping the people we personally encounter.
+It is very easy to adopt a high-minded desire to help "humanity," but much more difficult (and useful) to actually engage in helping the people we personally encounter.

 While I do think McPherson is largely correct here, I wonder if he gives quite enough weight to the limits on loyalty.
-He considers a questionable case where a son turns in his father for stealing a sheep, and Confucius condemns the son.
+He considers a case where a son turns in his father for stealing a sheep, and Confucius condemns the son.
 Perhaps sheep stealing is not a serious enough crime to justify overturning filial bonds, but what about rape, or murder?
 Surely one's father could do something so heinous that one would have no moral choice but to turn him in?

 ## Political Limits

 In the political realm, the question of limits concerns the proper or most useful scope of our political action.
-Is there any justification for regarding the nation-state as a proper entity in our evaluation of what actions are virtuous?
+Is there any justification for regarding the nation-state as a relevant entity in our evaluation of what actions are virtuous?
 Shouldn't we instead aspire to perfect, global governance?
 And are there any reasonable limits on with sort of improvements to the human condition we can hope to achieve through politics?